 Summary: Are US visas still being processed?

 Yes!
-However, visa processing is being done according to special guidelines discussed above.
+However, visa processing is being done according to the special guidelines discussed above.
 US nationals can still receive normal visa services.
 However, foreign nationals must adhere to guidelines as per US embassies or consulates in their respective countries.

-FAQs on US Visa Processing
+FAQs On US Visa Processing

-The US has been closely monitoring internal conditions of every country with a US embassy or consulate.
+The US has been closely monitoring the internal conditions of every country with a US embassy or consulate.
 Local conditions that affect the presumption of various public services include COVID-19 cases, medical infrastructure, the emergency response capabilities in place as well as local government restriction.